articles

 Author

-Have you ever had to deal with a person who constantly tried to micromanage you?
+Have you ever had to deal with someone who constantly tried to micromanage you?
 If so, what was your experience?

-I believe we can all get a little controlling sometimes, especially if we don’t have much control over our own lives, but being micromanaged by someone else is a different story.
+I believe we can all become a little controlling at times, especially if we don’t have much control over our own lives, but being micromanaged by someone else is a different story.

-I remember a fight I once had with my ex-husband in our kitchen in China, back when we were still married and things had already turned south between the two of us.
+I remember a fight I had with my ex-husband in our kitchen in China, back when we were still married and things had already started to fall apart between us.

-In our day-to-day life, besides working, I also used to cook, clean the floor, buy groceries, wash the dishes, wash our kids’ clothes, bathe our kids, help them brush their teeth, read them books, take them for walks and outside to play, get up with them during the night, and change their diapers, while also handing my ex-husband half of my salary every month.
-When my ex-husband came home in the evenings, instead of saying ‘thanks for doing all of this,’ he would always be in a bad mood and start a fight over little things, such as leftover rice in the rice cooker, for example.
+In our day-to-day life, besides working, I also used to cook, clean the floors, buy groceries, wash the dishes, wash our kids’ clothes, bathe our kids, help them brush their teeth, read them books, take them for walks and outside to play, get up with them during the night, and change their diapers, while also handing my ex-husband half of my salary every month.
+When my ex-husband came home in the evenings, instead of saying “thanks for doing all of this,” he would always be in a bad mood and start a fight over little things, like leftover rice in the rice cooker, for example.

-It is the same with my ex-boyfriend, a German singer who became famous in 2015.
-Whatever I do is never good enough in his eyes, and when I do something, he always thinks I need to change the way I am doing it.
-This is not because I do things incorrectly, but simply because he wants to control me and likes to harass me by micromanaging me.
+It is the same with another man who doesn’t leave me alone.
+Whatever I do is never good enough in his eyes, and when I do something, he always thinks I need to change the way I’m doing it.
+This is not because I do things incorrectly, but simply because he wants to control me and likes to harass me by micromanaging everything I do.

-I grew up very independent, and to be honest, my parents were so busy with eight children that there wasn’t much time to micromanage every single one of us.
+I grew up very independent, and to be honest, my parents were so busy with eight children that there wasn’t much time to micromanage each of us.

 I believe that not only is being micromanaged bad for almost anyone most of the time, but it is also particularly bad for those of us who are Rebels in Gretchen Rubin’s framework of The Four Tendencies (Type 1s), because being micromanaged runs against our very nature.

-According to Gretchen Rubins, Rebels have the following traits:
+According to Gretchen Rubin, Rebels have the following traits:

-These are inborn traits, and thus cannot be changed.
+These are inborn traits and cannot be changed.

 I have found that my ex-husband, who is a Type 4, is extremely controlling.
-I have also found people who don’t have earth as their main element, but who have it as their second element, such as the singer, to sometimes (uhm, always!) be very controlling.
+I have also found that people who don’t have earth as their main element but have it as their second element can sometimes (or always, depending on the person) be very controlling.

 Certainly, other factors can also be at play.
 For example, people who are high on the Machiavellian scale are usually very controlling, but this behavior can be even more pronounced if they have ‘earth’ as their first or second main element.

 Will this always show initially when you first get to know them?
 Hell, no!
-If a man knows he is jealous and controlling, but he knows you don’t like jealous and controlling men, most likely, he will try to hide this character trait.
-A controlling man may act as though he is kind, generous, and go-with-the-flow and may only show his true colors later in the relationship.
+If a man knows he is jealous and controlling but knows you don’t like jealous and controlling men, he will likely try to hide this character trait.
+A controlling man may act as though he is kind, generous, and go-with-the-flow, only to show his true colors later in the relationship.

 According to Gretchen Rubin’s description of The Four Tendencies, Upholders usually meet deadlines, keep promises, and maintain personal habits and routines.
 They thrive on rules and are self-directed and motivated.

-If nothing goes with the flow because someone tries to control everything you do, it is usually time for me to say goodbye to this person.
-You are trying to make me dependent and take away my freedom?
+If nothing flows because someone tries to control everything you do, it’s usually time for me to say goodbye to that person.
+You’re trying to make me dependent and take away my freedom?
 Goodbye.
 Micromanage somebody else!

 Do you like being micromanaged?